 But do drugs pass into the milk?

-The passage from medication to milk depends on many factors and therefore they do not behave in the same way, some do not even reach the milk.
+The passage from medication to milk depends on many factors.
+Therefore, they do not behave in the same way; some do not even reach the milk.
 Each medication must be evaluated individually.
 Some will be totally compatible, others will have some risk for breastfeeding or according to the baby’s age, and others will be completely incompatible and it will be necessary to stop breastfeeding.
-From this last assumption we find very specific medications that are not administered for common diseases.
+From this last assumption, we find very specific medications that are not administered for common diseases.